isomerpages/cris-precise/news-and-highlights/in-the-news/_posts/2025-11-27-post-PRECISE Announces Landmark Partnership.md

 excellence and enhancing the local economy for Singapore.</p>
 <p></p>
 <hr>
-<p><a href="#_ftnref1" rel="noopener noreferrer nofollow" target="_blank">[1]</a> The
+<p>[1] The term ‘pre-competitive’ refers to a research collaboration agreement
-term ‘pre-competitive’ refers to a research collaboration agreement where participating members align and jointly focus on pre-agreed research areas to collaborate and ultimately benefit patients worldwide.</p>
+where participating members align and jointly focus on pre-agreed research areas to collaborate and ultimately benefit patients worldwide.</p>
 <hr>
 <p><strong>Media Contact:</strong>
 </p>